itargetds/TextBeautifier/README.md

 - Our expansion is optimized and should not load your server!
 - Easy To Use :D

-If you find a bug or any error (sorry), you should report it on the [Official Discord Server PlaceholderAPI](https://discord.gg/helpchat).
+If you find a bug or any error (sorry), please create a [new issue](https://github.com/itargetds/TextBeautifier/issues).

 Thank you for your attention, enjoy your use.
 # Usage